MarkOmelyanenko/movies-backend/README.md

 A Spring Boot REST API for browsing movies and recording user-written reviews.
 The service stores movies and review documents in MongoDB and exposes endpoints for listing movies, fetching details by IMDb identifier, and creating reviews associated with a movie.

+## Frontend Repository

+The Frontend for this project is available at: [Movies Frontend](https://github.com/MarkOmelyanenko/movies-frontend)

 ## Features

 - Exposes RESTful endpoints under `/api/v1` for interacting with movie and review data